Tuesday, September 10, 2024

 • 1 mason jar per color (can double recipe below in that 1 jar)

-• 2 eggs per color
+• 2 boiled eggs per color

 • 2 T vinegar per color